 There are many reasons to make your own elastic bowl covers!
 They keep bugs out of food while camping or having a picnic.
 Plus, they are easy to pack and make transporting a cinch.

 Actually, you can ditch the cling wrap altogether.
 Do your part to protect the environment by replacing it with this more sustainable item.
-Elastic bowl covers can be washed and used again and again.
+Homemade bowl covers can be washed and used again and again.

 They can easily be customized.
 Make a set in colors to match your own kitchen.
 How about a set in school colors for a new a college student?
 Give a set of bowls with coordinating covers as a housewarming gift or even a wedding gift.